ab-cio/anagram/README.md

 ## Requirements
 * Python ≥3.5.
 There are no package dependencies.
 * File containing a list of unique lowercase words, one per line.

+## Design
+The `AnagramFinder` class has a one-time initialization cost of finding and caching the anagrams of all words.
+As such, the class is optimized for fast lookups of anagrams of _multiple_ individual words.

 ## Usage